EricWVGG/sanity-plugin-next-redirects/README.md

 }
 ```

 Now your SEO guy can manage these in Sanity.
+It's as easy…

+1. create a new redirect
+2. give it the URL `/about-us`
-It's as easy as creating a path like `/about-us`, then picking the `About` document from Sanity.
-If `About`’s slug ever changes, the redirect will keep up dynamically, because it points at the document, not the document slug.
+3. pick the `About` document from Sanity

+If `About`’s slug ever changes, the redirect will keep up dynamically — because it points to the document, not the document slug.

-### Updating pages
+### Automatically add redirects for changed slugs

-The real power of this comes with edits to exist pages.
+The real power of this comes with edits to existing pages.
 Let’s say one of your writers published an article at `/post/labubus-ate-my-daughter`, and later the path gets changed to `/post/rescuing-my-daughter-from-the-cult-of-labubu`.
 (That’s a real example, by the way; [_The New York Times_ does this every day.](https://x.com/nyt_diff/status/1982455495848833122))

 When the editor publishes the change, a dialog box will pop up asking if they’d like to automatically create a redirect from the old URL to the new one.
 It includes a note on how old the document is — if it’s less than X hours old and you have a low-traffic site, you might want to skip the redirect, since it probably isn’t indexed by Google yet and it’s nice to keep the redirect table clean.